jamireh/grader/README.md

 Do not push to this branch please.
 We'll have a session and merge in the code together to this `master` branch.

+## JavaFX

+Please use Java 8 ONLY.
+You can see a sample project that I made, playing around with JavaFX here: https://github.com/jamireh/PlayingWithJavaFX